OpenEvalProject/evals/manuscripts/elife-18544/v2/manuscript.md

 For blots shown in Figure 5F, yeast strain BY4741-atg16∆atg19∆ with integrated Atg5-TAP or Atg5 K57E,N84E-TAP was transformed with a vector containing either Atg16 wild type or Atg16 E102A.
 In addition, they were also transformed with empty vector pRS313 or vector containing 6xmyc-Atg19 wild type.
 Pre-cultures of yeast were grown in selective medium in log phase and then used to inoculate YPD cultures for a 6 hr growth in log phase.
 Cells were harvested by filtration on a 90 mm glass filter with pore size 0.45 µm (SterliTech) followed by freezing in liquid nitrogen.
 Subsequently, a volume of IP-Buffer corresponding to the volume of the pellet was frozen in droplets in liquid nitrogen and added.
 The cells were then disrupted with a freezer mill (6770; SPEX), and co-immunoprecipitation was performed as described for the Atg5 - Atg19 co-immunoprecipitation with Atg19 mutants above.

-## prApe1 processing assay
+### prApe1 processing assay

 A list of constructs for the yeast experiments can be found in (Table 1.).
 (Table 2.) lists the yeast strains used in this study.
 For the prApe1 processing assay of Atg5 mutants, yeast strains BY4741 wild type and BY4741-atg5△ were transformed with empty vector pRS316 or vector containing wild type or mutant Atg5-6xmyc.
 For the prApe1 processing assay of Atg5 mutants in combination with Atg16 mutants Atg5-TAP and Atg5 K57E,N85E-TAP were integrated stably into the genome of atg5∆atg16∆ strains and transformed with empty vector pRS315 or vector containing wild type or mutant forms of Atg16 wild type or mutants.

 Pre-cultures of yeast were grown in selective medium to log phase and then used to inoculate complete medium for an overnight growth in log phase.
 The Atg5 with the Atg16 mutants were additionally subjected to nitrogen-starvation for 6 hr as described in ‘GFP-Atg8 cleavage assay’.
 Whole cell lysates were prepared by trichloroacetic acid extractions.
 Proteins were separated by SDS-PAGE and subjected to Western blotting.
 For detection, rabbit-anti Ape1 antiserum (Romanov et al., 2012); 1:20000 in 3% milk/TBST), mouse anti-Myc antibody (clone 4A6, 1:1000 in 3%milk/TBST) and mouse-anti Pgk1 (Invitrogen, #459250; 1:20000 in 3%m/TBST) were used to incubate the Western blots at 4°C overnight or at room temperature for 1 hr.
 Goat anti-mouse IgG HRP (Dianova, #115–035; 1:10000 in 3%m/TBST) and goat anti-rabbit IgG-HRP (Dianova, #111-035-003; 1:10000 in 3%milk in TBST) were used for a subsequent incubation of 30 min at room temperature.
 All the washing steps were conducted using TBS-Tween 0.1%.
 Quantification of prApe1 processing was performed using Analyze Gel tool in ImageJ software.
 Band intensities of pr- and mature Ape1 were measured and the ratio of mature Ape1 to prApe1 was calculated.
 Values calculated for wild type samples were set to 100%.
 At least three independent replicates were considered for each set of mutants tested.

-## GFP-Atg8 cleavage assay
+### GFP-Atg8 cleavage assay

 Yeast wild type and atg5∆ BY4741 strains (Table 2.) were co-transformed with empty vector (pRS316) or wild type or mutant K57E,N84E Atg5, together with the GFP-Atg8 expressing plasmid (SMC199).
 Cells were grown to log-phase in selective medium (Formedium, UK) and further grown for an overnight in log phase in the same selective medium.
 After two washes in SD-N, cells were transferred to SD-N (Formedium, UK) and subjected to nitrogen starvation for 5 hr.
 Lysates were prepared as described in ´prApe1 processing assay´ and samples were analysed by Western blotting.
 Mouse anti-GFP antibody (1:2000 dil. in 3.5% milk/PBST, Roche, Germany) was used for detection of GFP-Atg8.
 Mouse anti-Myc, anti-Pgk1 antibodies and anti-mouse secondary antibody were used as described in ´prApe1 processing assay´.

-## Pho8∆60 assay
+### Pho8∆60 assay

 Yeast strains SMy33 and SMy62 (Table 2.) were transformed with empty vector pRS316 or pRS316 containing wild type or the mutant Atg5-6xmyc.
 Pre-cultures were grown to log-phase in selective medium and subsequently transferred to complete medium for an overnight-log-culture.
 20 OD-units were taken as Log-aliquots, washed with 0.85% NaCl, 1 mM PMSF and frozen in lysis-buffer (20 mM PIPES pH6.8, 0.5% TritonX100, 50 mM KCl, 100 mM KAcetate, 10 mM MgSO4, 10 μM ZnSO4, 1 mM PMSF, protease inhibitor mix tablet, Roche).
 The cultures were exposed to nitrogen-starvation for 5 hr and aliquots were washed and frozen as described above.
 The total proteins were extracted by bead-beating.
 The concentration of the lysate was determined by Bradford.
 All lysates were adjusted with lysis buffer to a final concentration of 500 µg/ml.

 The enzymatic assay was performed using 4-nitrophenol phosphate powder (Sigma, 71768–5G) diluted to final concentration of 1.25 mM in reaction buffer (0.4% TritonX100, 10 mM MgSO4, 10 µM ZnSO4, 250 mM TrisHCl, pH 8.5) as a substrate.
 The formation of the product 4-nitrophenol was measured using a spectrophotometer plate-reader at 405 nm.
 An enzyme blank (composed of lysate and reaction buffer without substrate) was measured and subtracted for every sample.
 The molarity of the reaction product was determined with a standard curve using 4-nitrophenol 10 mM solution (Sigma, N7660-100ML).
 An enzyme blank (containing substrate in reaction buffer and lysis buffer without enzyme) was subtracted to the standard curve.
 The reaction was stopped at a determined time point (same for every sample) between 5 and 25 min with 1M glycine, pH 11 adjusted with 5 M KOH.
-The activity-units (AU) were calculated using the following formula:activity [ AU ]=c (pNP) [nM]t[ min ]* protein  [mg]
+The activity-units (AU) were calculated using the following formula:

+$$
+activity [AU]=\frac{c (pNP) [nM]}{t[min]* protein  [mg]}
+$$

-## Cell culture
+### Cell culture

 HeLa cells (CCL-2) were directly purchased from ATCC (Manassas, Virginia, USA) and their identity was not authenticated after purchase.
 Cells were routinely tested for mycoplasma contamination by PCR (GATC, Konstanz, Germany) and tested negative.
 Cells were cultured in Dulbecco’s modified Eagle medium (DMEM) high glucose, GlutaMAX, pyruvate (Gibco, Waltham, MA, USA) supplemented with 10% heat inactivated fetal bovine serum (FBS, Sigma, MO, USA), 100 units/mL penicillin and 100 μg/mL streptomycin (Gibco) at 37°C and 5% CO2.
 Cells were used from passage 5 to 20.

-## Transient transfection of siRNA and plasmids
+### Transient transfection of siRNA and plasmids

 A list of constructs for transfections can be found in (Table 1.).
 HeLa cells were seeded to 6-well plates on day 1.
 Transfection with siRNA against SQSTM1/p62 (sip62) or non-targeting siRNA (siControl) was performed on day 2, transfection with plasmids containing siRNA resistant mCherry-p62 and GFP-ATG5 or GFP was performed on day 4.
 Cells were lysed on day 5.